 Speed of Decomposition

 Most people know that a body is usually refrigerated after death.
 This is to slow down the speed of decomposition while investigations are being completed or before a funeral.
 Heat, on the other hand, will speed the process up unless the temperature is extremely hot and dry.
 In that case, the body dries out and mummifies.
 Other conditions such as the time of day a person died, whether there is contact with water or not, or whether they died indoors or outdoors will also change the speed of the decomposition process and determine what, if any, insects are present.

 By knowing the decomposition stages, how quickly different species of maggots develop, and how the surrounding environment affects the process, we can be relatively sure of when a person died thereby giving some answers to loved ones and, in some cases, bringing the right person to justice.

 Cleanup of an Unattended Death

 Unattended deaths should be cleaned up by professionals.
 Regardless of the stage of decomposition, there will be some biohazards left behind.
 The remediation of the biohazards is necessary to ensure that the impacted area is safe – both mentally and physically.
-The unattended death can begin to be cleaned up once the scene has been released by law enforcement.
+The unattended death and any resulting odor can begin to be cleaned up once the scene has been released by law enforcement.